 I was a sport kid in my younger days.
 I grew up in Western Pennsylvania — Pittsburgh.
 My brother Tony and I both played multiple sports.
 Tony played basketball, baseball, football and went on to be very successful in Major League Baseball.
 He retired six years ago as the director of scouting for the Atlanta Braves.
 Through high school, I played basketball, softball, field hockey, and volleyball.

-Q. I bet there wasn’t a girls soccer program for you to join back then?
+Q. I bet there was no girls soccer back then?

 No, you’re absolutely right.
 There was no soccer program offered for female athletes during my era of growing up.